 Chinatown is a cultural hub for Chinese Singaporeans.
 It’s beautiful and busy, with Chinese culture infused into the artworks and the architecture.

 If you are visiting around Chinese New Year, then making a stop in Chinatown is absolutely essential.
+At this time of year it’s amongst the best places to visit in Singapore.
 Lots will be going on with events and festivals, as well as thousands of lanterns decorating the streets.

 The hawker centre here is great for trying some of the best Chinese meals in Singapore – we found the best dumplings here.
 You will also find shopping centres and markets where you can shop to your heart’s delight.